 Several studies have shown that proximity to parks, open spaces and trails can enhance property values and tax revenues.
 The real estate market consistently demonstrates that many people are willing to pay more for property located close to parks, open spaces, and trails.
 Quality outdoor public spaces can also impact decisions for locating businesses, reduce municipal costs related to stormwater treatment and generate revenue from fees, vendors and special events.

-for people of all abilities and access to parks and open spaces.
-Recommendations in the POST System Plan are based on community input as well as analyses of demographic changes, future trends and Minnetonka's current park system.
-The POST System Plan provides a framework to guide long and short-term decision making and investments for parks, open spaces and trails at a system-wide level.
+guide long and short-term decision making and investments for parks, open spaces and trails at a system-wide level.
 Specific recommendations such as improvements for individual parks will require additional detailed design.